-BCS is an author of a number of references cited in this monograph.
+BCS is an author of a number of references cited in this topic.

-Dr Brendan C. Stack would like to gratefully acknowledge Dr Steven P. Hodak and Dr Hussain Mahmud, the previous contributors to this monograph.
+Dr Brendan C. Stack would like to gratefully acknowledge Dr Steven P. Hodak and Dr Hussain Mahmud, the previous contributors to this topic.
 SPH and HM declare that they have no competing interests.